mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 To follow along, you'll only need two things:

 - Nix (with Flakes enabled)
-  - I recommend the Determinate Systems installer, which enables Flakes by default.
+  - I recommend the [Determinate Systems installer](https://zero-to-nix.com/start/install), which enables Flakes by default.
 - git

 ## Selecting a fuzzing target

 The PDF reader I'm fuzz testing is called [xpdf](https://xpdfreader.com).
-I'd never seen it before, but it was an example in a good fuzzing tutorial I found (TODO: link), so I'm sticking with it.
+I'd never seen it before, but it was an example in [a good fuzzing tutorial](https://github.com/antonio-morales/Fuzzing101) I found, so I'm sticking with it.

 xpdf is a PDF viewer, but it ships with a suite of PDF utilities.
-One of the utilities, `pdftotext` is an attractive fuzzing target because of its simplicity.
+One of the utilities, `pdftotext` is an attractive fuzzing target because it's so simple.
 It has no GUI; it just accepts a PDF as input and produces plaintext as output, but it still exercises xpdf's complex PDF parsing code.
-If I find a bug in `pdftotext`, it means I've probably found a bug in the whole `xpdf` suite.
+If I find a bug in `pdftotext`, it means I've probably found a bug in the whole xpdf suite.

 ## Putting the Nix boilerplate in place